UVADS/ds2001/programming_assignments/github/demo_github.md

 ---

-**Details**
+**Committing Files**

-To accomplish steps 3-5, it's preferable to use the command line.
+First, to accomplish steps 3-5, it's preferable to use the command line.
 You'll want to open a terminal (in Windows, PowerShell is a good option).
 Let > denote the command prompt in terminal.